Get

 Image Credit: cine-nomadic, Shutterstock

 These Goldendoodles usually get their coloring from their Golden Retriever parent.
-It’s essentially a dilution of the red pigment, and many tan dogs will also have shades of cream, white, or pale apricot mixed in.
+It’s essentially a dilution of the red pigment, and many tan dogs also have shades of cream, white, or pale apricot mixed in.
 This gives the coat a golden tan color.

 12. White Goldendoodle